 We utilize a variety of freight carriers in addition to our corporate truck fleet to ensure timely and efficient delivery of our products.
 With respect to deliveries of products from us to our customers, or our outbound needs, we utilize both our corporate fleet and third-party transportation providers.
+We utilize third parties for approximately 19% of our outbound deliveries.
 With respect to shipments of products from suppliers to us, or our inbound needs, we principally use third-party carriers.

-Sales and Marketing: We distribute our products to a wide variety of end-users, and we have operations in 20 countries and direct sales into over 90 countries around the world.
+Sales and Marketing: We distribute our products to a wide variety of end-users with operations in 19 countries and direct sales into over 45 countries around the world.
 Our broad distribution network and customer base allow us to capitalize on our extensive inventory offering.
 Local relationships, depth of inventory, service and timely delivery are critical to the sales process in the PVF distribution industry.
 Our sales efforts are customer and product driven and provide a system that is more responsive to changing customer and product needs than a traditional, fully centralized structure.